 - Self Selection may express itself as hunger, fear, cold, warmth, satiety, anger, etc.

 - Sexual Selection may express itself as pride, libido, competitiveness, creativity, etc.

 - But the way we feel the Group Selection is interesting.
 The sense of oneness we feel when you stand in front of God is how the Group Selection feels.
 When we feel the forces of Group Selection, we have a strong urge to merge and lose the sense of one’s self into the identify of the group.

 Emotions of Group Selection are just as seductive, if not more, as the emotions of Me Selection or Sexual Selection.
 Though, we don’t readily recognize it.
 The interplay of the three selection forces determines who we are and how our societies are made.

 When a particular trait is exclusive to a single selection force, expression of that trait might be opposed by other forces.
 For example, human equivalent of peacock’s tail feather (sexual selection) is often considered as vanity and looked down upon by the society (group selection).

-Whereas, for a woman who is looking to select a mate, display of honest signal by a man is all that matters.
+Life becomes gets uncomplicated when you understand the color wheel of selection forces and then design your life around that understanding.
 Life in a color wheel might be the simplest answer to so many of your life’s dilemmas.
 In the future posts, let’s take a closer look at the inter-play of these hues.